Vienna is a farming community with manufacturers

 Bungalows, ranch styles and new constructions are available

 Most homes are within Vienna's city limits, and the surrounding area contains long rural roads and cultivated fields.
-The area has several bungalows with front tapered columns and brick ranch-style dwellings.
+The community has several bungalows with front tapered columns and brick ranch-style dwellings.
 There are also manufactured homes and a few American Foursquare houses.
 Many properties show paved driveways leading to carports, while others have simple dirt paths.
-The Magnolia Landing subdivision has single-story new constructions.
+The Magnolia Landing subdivision has new, single-story homes.
 Pricing can range from $80,000 to $265,000.

 Commerce includes local businesses and industrial facilities

 Near Vienna's downtown are municipal buildings, shops and industrial spaces along the railroad.
 Warehouses, regional storefronts and local businesses are throughout the community.
 Vienna Hardware Flea Market & Antique Mall sells an array of secondhand items.
 Locals shop for home goods and groceries at Piggly Wiggly and DG Market.
 “We have a Mexican restaurant, Tienda Y Taqueria Mi Familia.
-It's excellent food, we really enjoy it," says Michael Bowens, the City Administrator.
+It's excellent food, we really enjoy it," Bowens says.
 Cafe 41, located downtown, opened in late 2024 and serves lattes, soups and sandwiches.
 Bowens says that the community is anticipating the arrival of a new barbecue restaurant in the future.

 The city offers neighborhood parks and easy trips to Lake Blackshear

-Walter F George Park sits along Union Street across from the courthouse.
-The green space has shading trees, benches for downtown visitors and markers commemorating Walter F. George.
-The area has more neighborhood outdoor spots, like Anthony Bowens Park and George Busbee Park.
+Walter F. George Park, across from the courthouse, has shading trees and benches for downtown visitors.
+There's also a central statue of the park's namesake, who was a state senator.
+The area includes more neighborhood outdoor spots, like Anthony Bowens Park and George Busbee Park.
 Lake Blackshear is a popular destination for fishing and boating.
 Locals can access the waters about 13 miles away at Georgia Veterans State Park.
 The expansive natural area also has a collection of decommissioned combat vehicles on display as a part of the Military Museum.
 On-site golfing is available at the Lake Blackshear Resort and Golf Club.

 The area has Dooly County High and nearby schools